ivdort/dl2-callibrated-lm/blogpost.md

 ### Abstract-title dataset
 #### Calibration
 We checked the calibration of our model by comparing the cosine similarity between the true title and the predicted title over a validation set of 2500 unseen samples.
 We employed temperature-scaled multinomial sampling with temperatures between 0.2 and 1.0.
-Changing the temperature parameter in affects the randomness of the model's predictions.
+Changing the temperature parameter affects the randomness of the model's predictions.
 Lower temperatures (e.g., 0.2, 0.4) make the model's output more focused and accurate, increasing exact match accuracy and similarity scores, while higher temperatures (e.g., 0.8, 1.0) make the predictions more diverse and random, reducing these metrics but generating more varied outputs.
 See table 4.
 The average cosine similarity was found by generating sentence embeddings for the true sentence and the predicted sentence using a pretrained BERT model.

 <div align="center">